Duck Lake, Saskatchewan

 How did he establish this?
 He did brain surgery on her.
 He injected air into her brain, which according to him, caused her to act strangely and have an epileptic fit.
 According to his experience, this only happened in epileptics.

 Let’s pause here and talk about brain surgery in the 1930’s.
 Air being injected into a patient’s cerebral ventricles was a somewhat fairly common practice for the purpose of diagnosis and localization of brain tumors.
 However, the complications associated with the procedure included convulsions, infections, bradycardia, apnoea and death.
 So much so, that a large number of doctors felt the risks outweighed the benefits.
 As a secondary note of interest, on Sep 14, 1936, Walter Freeman and his neurosurgeon partner, James Watts, performed the first ever prefontal lobotomy in the United States.
 It was a horrific procedure that created permanent loss of function in countless patients.
-So, not a great time for brain surgery.
+So, not a great time for brain surgery and any of Dr. McConnell’s conclusions should be taken with a very large helping of salt.

 Dr. McConnell also testified that he’d found an actual loss of substance in the regions of the brain which “determine things”.
 He believed Charlotte’s case was well advanced and the shrinkage had been going on for a long time.